 Aims and Objectives:

-As a school, we aim to promote high standards of language and literacy by equipping children with a strong command of the spoken and written word, and to develop their love of literature through widespread reading both across the curriculum and at home.
-We aim to ensure that all pupils:
+At our school, our intent is to promote high standards of language and literacy by equipping children with a strong command of the spoken and written word, and to develop their love of literature through widespread reading both across the curriculum and at home.
+Through the implementation of our English curriculum, we aim to ensure that all pupils:

 In all Key Stages a range of genres are taught, including fiction, non-fiction and poetry.
 Along with discrete English units, cross-curricular writing opportunities are used as often as possible.
-In KS1, we use a Talk4Writing approach across the school which involves teaching writing though three stages: imitation, innovation and invention.
-The process begins by the children immersing themselves in a text through story mapping, oral retelling, drama and games.
+In KS1, we have implemented our own bespoke teaching approach across the school which involves teaching writing through sequential stages.
+The process begins by the children immersing themselves in a text or animation through story mapping, oral retelling, drama and games.
 This then progresses to deconstructing the text to identify what makes it work, and creating a toolkit for their own writing.
-The second stage of the process involves shared writing to adapt the text to create a new piece of writing, based closely on the model text.
+The second stage of the process involves shared writing and up-levelling writing to adapt the text to create a new piece of writing, based closely on the model genre.
 Teacher guidance and modelling at this stage enables pupils to learn the process of writing, and to share in the process of checking and assessing against co-constructed success criteria.
 The final stage is when pupils can take what they have learnt and apply it by writing their own text in the same genre.
 Pupils are encouraged to 'magpie' words from other sources to improve their writing.
-In KS2 we build upon this, following our own long term overviews detailing set genres for each year group.
 Each genre is taught sequentially following a structure which ensures high quality writing as a result of detailed text analysis, clarity of genre features, teaching and application of grammar and punctuation and key vocabulary.

 Grammar, Punctuation and Spelling (GPS):